Strawberries From Your Own Garden

 Tightly matted crowns need to be thinned.
 Remove excess plants so the remaining crowns are 6″ apart.
 In addition to thinning, remove plants at the edges of the beds to narrow the growth to 12″ to 18″ wide.

 After renovating the bed, fertilize with 10-10-10 or 20-20-20 and water it in.
 Avoid letting granules land in the crowns.
 Organic growers often use blood meal and bone meal monthly during the summer.
-Plants will grow new foliage and set flower buds later in the season for next year’s crop.
+Plants grow new foliage and set flower buds later in the season for next year’s crop.
 But new growth emerging late in the season probably will be damaged by the cold.

 With good care, strawberry plants should last 3 or 4 years.